-- 63. Where a student has just graduated and is proceeding directly to postgraduate study, the DSA needs assessment that was undertaken in respect of the undergraduate course should be sufficient to identify the student's support needs in respect of the postgraduate course.
-This means, for example, that the student could continue to receive support from non-medical helpers without the necessity of a new needs assessment.
-However, if the student wishes to undergo a new needs assessment because their disability has changed in someway or the course is substantially different, this can be paid for from the postgraduate DSA. - 64.
-If the student seeks new equipment, the LA/SFW will need to take into account any equipment the student received as an undergraduate, having regard to how recently the equipment was bought and how appropriate it now is for the software necessary to support the student's disability.
-The Welsh Ministers' view is that the LA/SFW could replace equipment provided in the first year of an undergraduate course, but would need to look carefully at requests for new equipment if it had been provided in the final year of an undergraduate course. - 65.
-Students who have not studied recently (those with a break of at least two years since graduating) should be assessed in the same way as undergraduate students are currently.
-They should provide evidence of disability and then have their course related needs assessed.
+- 52. Where a student has just graduated and is proceeding directly to postgraduate study, the medical evidence provided and DSAs needs assessment undertaken in respect of the undergraduate course should be sufficient to identify the student's support needs in respect of the postgraduate course.
+This means, for example, that the student could continue to receive support from non-medical helpers without the necessity of submitting new medical evidence or undergoing a new needs assessment.
+However, if new medical evidence or a new needs assessment is deemed necessary, for example because the student's disability has changed in some way or the course is substantially different, this can be paid for from the postgraduate DSAs. - 53.
+If the student seeks new equipment, SFW will need to take into account any equipment the student received as an undergraduate, having regard to how recently the equipment was bought and how appropriate it now is for the software necessary to support the student's disability.
+The Welsh Ministers' view is that SFW could replace equipment provided in the first year of an undergraduate course, but would need to look carefully at requests for new equipment if it had been provided in the final year of an undergraduate course. - 54.
+Students who have not studied recently (those with a break of at least two years since graduating) should be assessed in the same way as undergraduate students.
+They should provide evidence of disability (which will need to meet the Equality Act definition) and then have their course related needs assessed.